Financial Cents Review 2026: Pricing, Pros, Cons & The Uku Alternative

 Everything is automated through ‘contracts’ where rules are set up once, then time tracking automatically calculates billable amounts in real-time.
 What normally takes 2-3 days of invoice preparation is reduced to approximately 30 minutes.
 The system tracks both sales prices and actual cost prices, so if an employee costs €30/hour but bills at €45/hour, managers can see profitability instantly.

 Many customers report seeing up to ~20% more profit by discovering outdated agreements where they were billing for eight hours but employees were doing 20 hours of work.
-The BI Reporting provides real-time visual reports and alerts, preventing firms from discovering losses 30 days too late.
+BI Analytics in the Elite plan provides real-time visual reports and alerts on top of the standard Reporting available from the Team plan — preventing firms from discovering losses 30 days too late.

 Integrated Client Portal That Mirrors Tasks